Spend Consciously At Hamilton’s Best Sustainable Stores

 Photography by: Neat Places

 And the truth is, the biggest power we as customers have is to vote with our dollar.
-So by choosing to shop with brands and stores that align with our values, we’re backing a future we believe in.
+By choosing to shop with brands and stores that align with our values, we’re backing a future we believe in.

-So we’ve made it easier for you to drop your coin with purpose—here are nine of the best sustainable stores in Hamilton.
+So we’ve made it easier for you to drop your coin with purpose—here are eight of the best sustainable stores in Hamilton.

 Riverbank Lane, 298 Victoria Street, Hamilton Central, Hamilton

 There’s something quite poetic about giving books a new lease on life—after all, that’s the purpose of stories, documenting moments in time for the next generation to enjoy.
-Browsers Second Hand Books have been backing Hamilton bookworms since 1996, offering and buying a curated selection of high-quality second-hand books.
+Browsers Bookshop have been backing Hamilton bookworms since 1996, offering and buying a curated selection of high-quality second-hand books.
 Expect artfully displayed shelves stacked high with everything from arts, photography, travel, music and fiction—pure bliss.